linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 Although the EMS resulted in less volatility of real and nominal exchange rates for its members, there is

 clear evidence of significant changes in the levels of real exchange rates over time, particularly in the 1980s.

-!is is because in the 1980s France, Italy, Denmark and Ireland had higher in$ation rates than Germany,

-and the periodic devaluations of their currencies only partly offset these differentials, implying real exchange

-rate appreciations of their currencies against the Deutschmark.
-In the 1990s, however, French in$ation was

-generally below German in$ation, leading to much more stability of the real exchange rate.
+This is because in the 1980s France, Italy, Denmark and Ireland had higher inflation rates than Germany, and the periodic devaluations of their currencies only partly offset these differentials, implying real exchange rate appreciations of their currencies against the Deutschmark.
+In the 1990s, however, French inflation was generally below German inflation, leading to much more stability of the real exchange rate.

-16.8 THE EMS AS AN ANTI-INFLATION ZONE

-By way of background, before we consider the anti-in$ation hypothesis, we should mention that it was a

-widely held belief that German in$ation had generally been lower than that of other EU countries because of

-the independent status of the German Bundesbank. !e Bundesbank was given a charter in 1957 that required

-it to ensure price stability, enabling it to pursue tough monetary policies regardless of political pressures to

-in$ate.
-Having experienced two periods of hyperin$ation in the twentieth century the Germans have a high

-aversion to in$ation.
-Only in the 1990s were other central banks, such as the Banca d'Italia (1992), Bank of

-Portugal (1992), Banque de France (1993), Bank of Greece (1993), Bank of Spain (1994) and the Bank of

-England (1998), granted similar degrees of independence.
+### 16.8 The EMS as an Anti-Inflation Zone

+By way of background, before we consider the anti-inflation hypothesis, we should mention that it was a widely held belief that German inflation had generally been lower than that of other EU countries because of the independent status of the German Bundesbank.
+The Bundesbank was given a charter in 1957 that required it to ensure price stability, enabling it to pursue tough monetary policies regardless of political pressures to inflate.
+Having experienced two periods of hyperinflation in the twentieth century the Germans have a high aversion to inflation.
+Only in the 1990s were other central banks, such as the Banca d'Italia (1992), Bank of Portugal (1992), Banque de France (1993), Bank of Greece (1993), Bank of Spain (1994) and the Bank of England (1998), granted similar degrees of independence.
-A popular interpretation of the advantages of EMS membership was put forward by Giavazzi and Pagano

-(1988) and Melitz (1988).
-According to this interpretation one of the major advantages of ERM membership

-for relatively high in$ation countries such as Italy and France was that participation enabled them to reduce

-their in$ation rates more rapidly, substantially and at lower cost than if they had been non-members.
+A popular interpretation of the advantages of EMS membership was put forward by Giavazzi and Pagano (1988) and Melitz (1988).
+According to this interpretation one of the major advantages of ERM membership for relatively high inflation countries such as Italy and France was that participation enabled them to reduce their inflation rates more rapidly, substantially and at lower cost than if they had been non-members.

-According to this anti-in$ation hypothesis, there are two ways that the fight against in$ation was assisted by

-full EMS membership: (i) by giving the authorities an incentive to bring in$ation under control; and (ii) by

-affecting private agents' wage and price behaviour.
+According to this anti-inflation hypothesis, there are two ways that the fight against inflation was assisted by full EMS membership: (i) by giving the authorities an incentive to bring inflation under control; and (ii) by affecting private agents' wage and price behaviour.

-With regard to the authorities' incentives, both Italy and France (and other members) by making a

-commitment to peg their nominal exchange rates against the key low-in$ation currency in the system – the

-Deutschmark – in effect pledged to bring their in$ation rates down to the German level.
-If their in$ation rates

-remained higher than Germany’s then they would be penalized by a loss of international competitiveness.
-Of

-course, they could opt for occasional devaluations to maintain their competitiveness, but if France and Italy

-were to do so too frequently this would signal to economic agents that the authorities were not serious in

-pursuing anti-in$ationary policies.
-By making a commitment to peg their currencies to the Deutschmark the

-authorities made a visible signal of their commitment to an anti-in$ation strategy.
-So long as they maintained

-the peg (tying their hands), they gained some of the anti-in$ation credibility of the Bundesbank.

-397

-International Finance

-!e effect of agents' wage and price behaviour is connected to the authorities' incentive/credibility effect.

-Given that their authorities maintained the peg, economic agents in France and Italy learnt that persisting

-with high wage and price in$ation demands made their economies uncompetitive. !is would ultimately

-lead to job losses and an economic slowdown.
-Hence, workers had an incentive to lower their wage demands

-which in turn resulted in lower in$ation.
-In addition, employers would resist excessive wage demands since

-if they believed that the authorities would maintain the exchange rate peg they would know that the resulting

-cost-push pressures would undermine their competitiveness in international markets.
+With regard to the authorities' incentives, both Italy and France (and other members) by making a commitment to peg their nominal exchange rates against the key low-inflation currency in the system – the Deutschmark – in effect pledged to bring their inflation rates down to the German level.
+If their inflation rates remained higher than Germany's then they would be penalized by a loss of international competitiveness.
+Of course, they could opt for occasional devaluations to maintain their competitiveness, but if France and Italy were to do so too frequently this would signal to economic agents that the authorities were not serious in pursuing anti-inflationary policies.
+By making a commitment to peg their currencies to the Deutschmark the authorities made a visible signal of their commitment to an anti-inflation strategy.
+So long as they maintained the peg (tying their hands), they gained some of the anti-inflation credibility of the Bundesbank.

+The effect of agents' wage and price behaviour is connected to the authorities' incentive/credibility effect.
+Given that their authorities maintained the peg, economic agents in France and Italy learnt that persisting with high wage and price inflation demands made their economies uncompetitive.
+This would ultimately lead to job losses and an economic slowdown.
+Hence, workers had an incentive to lower their wage demands which in turn resulted in lower inflation.
+In addition, employers would resist excessive wage demands since if they believed that the authorities would maintain the exchange rate peg they would know that the resulting cost-push pressures would undermine their competitiveness in international markets.
-Given the anti-in$ation incentives for both the authorities and economic agents, it was argued that

-membership of the ERM assisted in the process of bringing down in$ation compared to non-ERM

-membership. !e Italian and French authorities by being members of the ERM were, according to the antiin$ation hypothesis, able to bring down their in$ation rates more substantially and more quickly than could

-have been achieved without membership.
+Given the anti-inflation incentives for both the authorities and economic agents, it was argued that membership of the ERM assisted in the process of bringing down inflation compared to non-ERM membership.
+The Italian and French authorities by being members of the ERM were, according to the anti-inflation hypothesis, able to bring down their inflation rates more substantially and more quickly than could have been achieved without membership.

-While the anti-in$ation hypothesis explained what was in ERM membership for traditionally highin$ation countries, it did not explain German participation in the ERM.
-Germany, since the Second World

-War, had already been a low-in$ation country, and the Bundesbank already had anti-in$ation credibility.

-Melitz (1988) argues that the main gain for Germany was that, while the nominal exchange rates were fixed

-and other countries still had relatively high in$ation rates, the Germans experienced an improvement in their

-international competitiveness due to the resulting real depreciation of the Deutschmark.
+While the anti-inflation hypothesis explained what was in ERM membership for traditionally high-inflation countries, it did not explain German participation in the ERM.
+Germany, since the Second World War, had already been a low-inflation country, and the Bundesbank already had anti-inflation credibility.
+Melitz (1988) argues that the main gain for Germany was that, while the nominal exchange rates were fixed and other countries still had relatively high inflation rates, the Germans experienced an improvement in their international competitiveness due to the resulting real depreciation of the Deutschmark.

-!is interpretation of the EMS suggests that all countries got something out of the system, but at a cost. !e

-Italians and French managed to bring down their in$ation rates and sustain them at lower rates than had they
+This interpretation of the EMS suggests that all countries got something out of the system, but at a cost.
+The Italians and French managed to bring down their inflation rates and sustain them at lower rates than had they

 not joined the system, but at the expense of some loss of international competitiveness. !e Germans probably